 What Type of Insurance Covers a Dog Bite?

 Dog bite injuries may be covered under homeowner’s and renter’s insurance policies.
-If the dog attack occurred on common area in a condominium setting, the homeowner’s association policy may provide coverage for the incident.
+If the dog attack occurred on a common area in a condominium setting, the homeowner’s association policy may provide coverage for the incident.
 Some policies, however, exclude liability coverage for bite injuries coming from dogs of certain breeds.

 According to the Insurance Information Institute, some insurance companies will not insure homeowners who own certain breeds of dogs categorized as dangerous, such as pit bulls.
 Others decide on a case-by-case basis, depending on whether an individual dog, regardless of its breed has been deemed vicious.
 Some insurers do not ask the breed of a dog owned when writing or renewing homeowners’ insurance and do not track the breed of dogs involved in dog bite incidents.
 However, once a dog has bitten someone, it poses an increased risk.
 In that instance, the insurance company may charge a higher premium, not renew the homeowner’s insurance policy, or exclude the dog from coverage.